-Title: Place the title centered at the top of the first page, in a 15-point bold font.
+Title: Place the title centered at the top of the first page, in a 15 point bold font.
+(For a complete guide to font sizes and styles, see Table 1.)
 Long title should be typed on two lines without a blank line intervening.
-Approximately, put the title at 1in from the top of the page, followed by a blank line, then the author's names(s), and the affiliation on the following line.
+Approximately, put the title at 1 in from the top of the page, followed by a blank line, then the author's names(s), and the affiliation on the following line.
 Do not use only initials for given names (middle initials are allowed).
+Do not format surnames in all capitals (e.g., "Nivre," not "NIVRE").
 The affiliation should contain the author's complete address, and if possible an electronic mail address.
 Leave about 0.75in between the affiliation and the body of the first page.

 Abstract: Type the abstract at the beginning of the first column.
 The width of the abstract text should be smaller than the width of the columns for the text in the body of the paper by about 0.25in on each side.
 Center the word Abstract in a 12 point bold font above the body of the abstract.
 The abstract should be a concise summary of the general thesis and conclusions of the paper.
 It should be no longer than 200 words.
+The abstract text should be in 10 point font.

 Text: Begin typing the main body of the text immediately after the abstract, observing the two-column format as shown in the present document.
+Do not include page numbers.

 Indent when starting a new paragraph.
 For reasons of uniformity, use Adobe's Times Roman fonts, with 11 points for text and subsection headings, 12 points for section headings and 15 points for the title.
-If Times Roman is unavailable, use Computer Modern Roman (LATEX2e's default; see section 3.2 above).
+If Times Roman is unavailable, use Computer Modern Roman (LATEX2e's default; see section 2.2 above).
 Note that the latter is about 10% less dense than Adobe's Times Roman font.

-3.5 Sections
+2.5 Sections

 Headings: Type and label section and subsection headings in the style shown on the present document.
 Use numbered sections (Arabic numerals) in order to facilitate cross references.
 Number subsections with the section number and the subsection number separated by a dot, in Arabic numerals.
-Do not number subsubsections.